James Harpur: Poetry

 Many of the poems of his first collection, A Vision of Comets, take their inspiration from his time on Crete and from the Aegean area.
 In 1995 he won the UK National Poetry Competition with a sonnet sequence, ‘The Frame of Furnace Light’, about the death of his father.
 The poem was published in his second book, The Monk’s Dream.
 In 2000 Harpur became poet in residence in Exeter Cathedral, as part of the UK’s ‘Year of the Artist’ scheme.
 In 2002 he moved to Ireland and settled in West Cork, near the town of Clonakilty.
 His book, The Dark Age, featuring a sequence on Irish Dark Age saints, won the 2009 Michael Hartnett Award.
 Further books include The White Silhouette (2018), described by the Irish Times as a ‘resonant, moving pilgrimage of great beauty’, and The Examined Life (2021), described by Stephen Fry as a ‘quite marvellous work … an Odyssey, a Ulysses shaken up in the snow-dome of A Portrait of the Artist as a Young Man.’
+More recent work includes The Magic Theatre (2025), a verse memoir of Harpur’s undergraduate years at Cambridge, described by Nicholas Shakespeare as ‘A terrific, moving homage to an invincibly formative period’; and The Gospel of Gargoyle (2024), a poetic sequence featuring an animate gargoyle on the rooftop of Notre-Dame Cathedral, Paris.
+This was described in the High Window journal as: ‘Huge in vision, it is a very special original, ambitious work of epic proportion, worthy of its great antecedents Dante’s Paradiso and Milton’s Paradise Lost.’